ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 <blockquote class="quote-only">
 <p>...At Old Home Day in 1935 Professor Edwin Shurter proposed a memorial to Dr. Lockwood: those who wished to contribute could sign up "at the store."
 This store in the center of town, with the post office attached, had become, and remains, a village hub. ...
 Jessie Brewer sold dry goods and had a lending library where Emily Mills's store had been.
 </p>
-<p>— Molly Adams, "Town of Caroline" in *The Towns of Tompkins County: From Podunk to the Magnetic Springs* edited by Jane Marsh Dieckmann, p63
+<p>— Molly Adams, "Town of Caroline" in <strong>The Towns of Tompkins County: From Podunk to the Magnetic Springs</strong> edited by Jane Marsh Dieckmann, p63
 </p>
 </blockquote>

 {{% fig "1935-07-31-The-Ithaca-Journal-p14" "500" /%}}
-{{% fig "1935-11-23-The-Ithaca-Journal-p5" "500x500" "" "top" /%}}
+{{% fig "1935-11-23-The-Ithaca-Journal-p5" "800x840" "" "top" /%}}

 The memorial, presumably with the text provided by the professor, currently sits outside of Dalebrook Apartments, near the southwest corner of the structure, directly across the street from the former location of Mills' store, and facing the former Lockwood residence.
 There is also a bronze sundial on top of the stone (not visible in the photo) that appears to have been attached along with the tablet.